Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Sampling theory and tests of DeLong type

-Finally, we note from \citet{Pohle2024a} that a more general version of Proposition \ref{prop:MV} in Appendix \ref{app:proofs_sample} holds in dependent time series settings.
-Therefore, our Theorems \ref{thm:AGC_CLT} and \ref{thm:AGC_CLT_MV} can be generalized as well.
-In practice, it suffices to replace our multi-step plug-in estimates of the population quantities at \eqref{eq:sigma_kl} by heteroskedasticity and autocorrelation consistent estimates \citep{Newey1987}, for which \citet{Pohle2024a} provide implementation details and prove consistency.
-Computationally less demanding alternatives may lie in block bootstrap techniques \citep{Kunsch1989}.
+Finally, we note from \citet{Pohle2025a} that more general versions of Propositions \ref{prop:AKC_MV} and \ref{prop:AGC_MV} in Appendix \ref{app:proofs_sample} hold in dependent time series settings.
+Therefore, our central limit theorems can be generalized as well.
+In practice, it suffices to replace the multi-step plug-in estimates of the population quantities at \eqref{eq:AKC_sigma_kl} and \eqref{eq:AGC_sigma_kl} by heteroskedasticity and autocorrelation consistent estimates \citep{Newey1987}, for which \citet{Pohle2025a} provide implementation details and prove consistency.